rwbutler/Connectivity/README.md

 ### Polling

 In certain cases you may need to be kept constantly apprised of changes in connectivity state and therefore may wish to enable polling.
-Where enabled, Connectivity will not wait on changes in Reachability state but will poll the connectivity URLs every 10 seconds (this value is configurable). `ConnectivityDidChange` notifications and the closures assigned to the `whenConnected` and `whenDisconnected` properties will be invoked only where changes in connectivity state occur.
+Where enabled, Connectivity will not wait on changes in Reachability state but will poll the connectivity URLs every 10 seconds (this value is configurable by setting the value of the `pollingInterval` property). `ConnectivityDidChange` notifications and the closures assigned to the `whenConnected` and `whenDisconnected` properties will be invoked only where changes in connectivity state occur.

 To enable polling: